osaraivamatheus/introduction_to_ml/README.md

 4. Remove outliers;
 5. Fill missing values.

-Again, the tranformations used in the pre processing steps are specific to each problem of modelling and, obviously, it may change a lot.
+Again, the tranformations used in the pre processing steps are specific to each modelling problem and, obviously, it may change a lot.

-For this problem it was created a python class that have methods to do all of those particular pre processing steps.
+For the current problem it was created a python class that have methods to do all of those particular pre processing steps.
 This class is created on the script ["modelling/pre_process.py"](https://github.com/osaraivamatheus/titanic_with_Sklearn/blob/main/modelling/pre_process.py).

 ## Modelling

-Since the EDA it's already made, it is possible to choose the models for data.
+Once EDA it's already made, it is possible to choose the models for data.
 In this exemple, the main task is to predict if a passenger survived or not, i.e., a binary classification problem. **A very useful tip: always start with the simpliest model.** Candidate models are:

 **Simple models**:
 - Logistic regression